scotmcp/explosive.ws-to-godot/README.md

 3. Copy and paste the contents of the explosive_anim_importer.py into the scripting editor in Blender

-4. Change the **folder_name** variable to the location of the folder holding the animations you wish to create your library from. *Note: If you are using Windows, please be sure to include the drive letter (ex. folder_path = "C:\users\yourname\animations\unarmed" )*
+4. Change the **folder_name** variable to the location of the folder holding the animations you wish to create your library from. *Note: If you are using Windows, please be sure to include the drive letter (ex. folder_path = "C:\users\yourname\animations\unarmed" )*.

 5. If you plan to use root motion, then change **remove_root_motion** variable to **False**.
 This option will strip the root motion tracks completely out of the animation, and you will have to repeat the process if you change your mind. *NOTE: If you are adding animations to your player through composition, root motion should probably be disabled*

 6. Press the Run Script Arrow button immediately above the script, wait a few moments until you see the Armature object in the inspector.
+An armature for each animation will be imported.

 7. Open the Animation tab and switch the bottom frame from Dope Sheet to Action Editor and verify that each animation processed correctly.

+8. Select all the armatures except for one, right-click and "Delete Hierarchy".
+Exporting all the armatures into Godot can cause issues.

+9. Select the remaining armature and while in Object Mode, go to "Object" -> "Apply Rotation".
+Otherwise the character will be rotated incorrectly in Godot.

-8. Export the library by going to the File Menu > Export > gLTF
+10. Export the library by going to the File Menu > Export > gLTF

-9. Name the file as you wish (perhaps the same as the source folder name), and export the file with the default settings.
+11. Name the file as you wish (perhaps the same as the source folder name), and export the file with the default settings.

 # Godot Engine